 1. Finish the hem of the sari as usual with a rolled hem or a picot edge or a zig zag stitch.

-2. Cut out 10 strands of thread ( machine embroidery thread is best) of about 6 inches ( or more if you want longer tassels or layers of tassels).
-More number of strands will result in thicker tassel.
-Fold them by half.
+2. Cut out ten strands of thread ( machine embroidery thread is best) of about 6 inches ( or more if you want longer tassels or layers of tassels).
+More strands will result in a thicker tassel.
+Fold them in half.

 4. Insert the other end ( loose thread end) through this loop so that a knot is formed